BlackDatura/git_learning/readme.md

-This is a pravtice for git
+This is a practice for git